+Re: This Application Service Provider Agreement between Verizon and ("Supplier")

+Verizon Contract No.

+Authorization Letter Number:

+Dear :

+This authorization is pursuant to the terms and conditions of the above-referenced agreement (the "Agreement").

+The services to be performed are described in the attached "Statement of Work" (Schedule 1) ("Project").

+The schedule of pricing is set forth in the attached Statement of Work.

+The Verizon Project Leader will be:

+Invoices shall be billed on a monthly basis and addressed to:

+Verizon [INSERT APPROPRIATE ADDRESS]

+Attn:

-Re: This Application Service Provider Agreement between Verizon and ("Supplier") Verizon Contract No. Authorization Letter Number: Dear authorization is pursuant to the terms and conditions of the above-referenced ment (the "Agreement"). services to be performed are described in the attached "Statement of Work dule 1) ("Project").
-The s chedule of pricing is set forth in the attached Statement of Work.
-The V erizon Project Leader will be: Invoic es shall be billed on a monthly basis and addressed to: Verizon [INSERT APPROPRIATE ADDRESS] Attn: invoic eayment terms shall be as defined in the Agreement.
-Supplier shall not issue its e for the Project until the earlier of Verizon's written acceptance of the Project or correction of the acceptance period set forth in the Statement of Work. time t services will be performed at the Verizon facilities located at Trave or and from this location will not be billable.
-Out-of-pocket expenses, authorized in accordance with the Agreement.
-Autho and v Project maximum amount authorized under this letter is \$ ("Amoundrized").
-Services authorized by this letter will commence on will continue until , subject to the earlier of 1) completion of the ct; or 2) termination of Services under the Agreement.
-The Verizon Project Leader becify standards and/or other constraints to be applied to work being performed
+The payment terms shall be as defined in the Agreement.
+Supplier shall not issue its invoice for the Project until the earlier of Verizon's written acceptance of the Project or the expiration of the acceptance period set forth in the Statement of Work.

+The Services will be performed at the Verizon facilities located at \\\\\\.
+Travel time to and from this location will not be billable.
+Out-of-pocket expenses, authorized in advance by Verizon, will be billed to Verizon in accordance with the Agreement.

+The maximum amount authorized under this letter is \$\\\\\ ("Amount Authorized").
+Services authorized by this letter will commence on and will continue until \\\\\, subject to the earlier of 1) completion of the Project; or 2) termination of Services under the Agreement.
+The Verizon Project Leader will specify standards and/or other constraints to be applied to work being performed.

-Supplier will provide the Verizon Project Lead hours worked by day and status of assigned tas
+Supplier will provide the Verizon Project Leader with a weekly status report indicating hours worked by day and status of assigned tasks.

-Please indicate your acceptance of this Autho authorized representative of Supplier and retur your insurance certificate to n a fully executed original and a copy of
+Please indicate your acceptance of this Authorization Letter by having it signed by an authorized representative of Supplier and return a fully executed original and a copy of your insurance certificate to \\\\\\ at the address stated above with copies to \\\\\\.

 Sincerely,

 (Name) Verizon (Title)

 Agreed to and accepted by Supplier:

 BY:

-NAME:

-TITLE:

-DATE:
+NAME:\\\\\\ TITLE: \\\\\\ DATE: \\\\\\